teuton-software/asker/docs/inputs/problems.md

     %answer 1
 ```

 Although this way of defining the problem is correct, it has the drawback of being somewhat rigid.
-We have a problem with a perfectly defined structure but it only works to work with the numbers 3 and 2.
+By now, we have a problem with a perfectly defined structure but only works with specific data (the numbers 3 and 2).

 ## 2. Using case values and var names

-Taking advantage of the fact that we have a mathematical problem structure, we are going to enrich it using the "cases".
+Taking advantage of the fact that we have defined a problem structure, we are going to enrich it using "cases" values.

 Each "case" is a set of values that can be used to create a different problem from the same base structure.
+Let's see:

 ```
 %problem